-The longer paneer (cottage cheese) and vegetables sit in the marinade, more flavorsome, and juicy they will taste.
+The longer paneer (cottage cheese) and vegetables sit in the marinade, the more flavorsome, and juicy they will taste.

 I usually prefer overnight time or at least 1 – 2 hours to rest the marinated cottage cheese and vegetables.

 Watch Paneer Tikka Video

 It is usually served on the skewers as finger food or a BBQ snack.
-Hence, not many sides are required to accompany the paneer tikka.
+Hence, you can serve it with a pasta salad, or green leafy salad along with

 Store the leftover grilled paneer tikka in airtight containers in the refrigerator.
 Use them for stuffing sandwiches, tacos, and wraps.

 I use leftover marinated paneer and vegetables to make lip-smacking, flavorsome, Biryani style – paneer tikka pulao.
 It is probably the best use of marinated paneer and veggies.

 FAQs Related To Paneer Tikka

 Follow the marination steps as suggested in the paneer tikka recipe.
 Skewer the paneer and the vegetables.
 Grill in a preheated oven at 200-degree celsius till the edges of the paneer and the vegetables start turning crisp and brown.
 Flip, and brush with oil after 10 – 15 minutes.

 Fire up the charcoal and prepare the barbecue grill.
 Brush the barbecue grill with little mustard oil.
 Place the paneer tikka skewers over the grill and cook evenly from both sides.
 Once the paneer tikka starts turning charred and crisp from the edges, remove it from the grill.

 To make vegan tikka, use tofu cubes instead of paneer (cottage cheese).
 For a vegan marinade for the tikka, skip curd and replace it with vegan yogurt or coconut cream.